terok_sandbox

 ¶

-Build an HTTP URL for gate access to repo_path.
+Build the in-container HTTP URL for gate access to repo_path.

 Source code in src/terok_sandbox/sandbox.py